-Known as "The City on the Move," astronaut Brent Jett graduated from Northeast High School located in Oakland Park, FL.
-This famous alumnus has been on three space shuttle missions.
-No one knew sleepy Oakland Park, original home of Porky's, would become such a desirable place to live.
+Oakland Park is known as "The City on the Move," in ways outsiders might not realize.
+Astronaut Brent Jett graduated from Northeast High School here and flew on three space shuttle missions.
+No one knew sleepy Oakland Park, original home of Porky's, would become - or remain - such a desirable place to live.

 Drive through this neighborhood and enjoy some of Florida's best tropical landscape designs by award winning landscape designer, Luis Llenza.

 This perennial perfect place to live is always evolving.
 On the drawing board are blueprints for a new downtown that will have pedestrian-friendly streets, shops, and parks.
 New townhomes for sale and condominium complexes are also in Oakland Park's future.
 URBN Village brings modernized lifestyle amenity-rich living at price-points perfect for buyers at every stage of live - even the work-from-home community.
 This project will be buttressed by the finest urban planning done by Oakland Park which includes a new 8 story library on NE 38th Street, water parks, pickel ball gamesm a new fire station, and upgraded health and fitness areas surrounding the areas between NE 5 & 6 Avenue, and NE 35 – N# 39th Streets.

 Surrounding neighborhoods including North Andrews Gardens and Twin Lakes have been annexed to make Oakland Park's population climb to more than 42,000 residents.
 Oakland Park residents are achieving results other Ft.
 Lauderdale communities are still planning for.